 What makes a symbol?
 What are the plants, animals, and even rocks that we associate with our state?
-Students will discover Alabama's state symbols, hear our state song, and work together to design a "seal" for their class.
+Students discover Alabama's state symbols, hear our state song, and work together to design a "seal" for their class.

-Cotton is King
+Cotton as King

 Learn about the importance of cotton to the 1800s South, how it was processed and how it was used.
-Experience carding cotton and have fun running a "cotton-pickin'" relay race.
+Have fun running a "cotton-pickin" relay race.